How Spine PT was created

 I was my first patient.
 After experiencing 10 years of back and neck pain, I was determined to figure out what was going on in my spine.

 Graduate school helped me to gain a solid foundation of the human body and the amazing abilities we have to heal.
-While I loved physical therapy school, I was disappointed that I was not a master clinician at graduation, able to treat every condition with precision and exactness.
-PT school, as it turns out, was just the beginning.
+While I loved physical therapy school, I was disappointed to discover it was just the beginning.
+PT schools educate therapists to be generalists – much like a family physician with generalized knowledge in a variety of areas.
+To become an expert in any particular area, a therapist must specialize and receive additional training.
 For the last 21 years I have sought out the best treatments of the spine by attending numerous continuing education courses.

 I have studied the works of some of the leaders and pioneers in physical therapy.
 My approach is eclectic and pulls from many of the best spine therapists in the world.
 My skill is in my hands.